nickagesa/Cosmic_Duel/README.md

 # Cosmic Duel
-A fast-paced 2D space battle game made using python and pygame
+A fast-paced 2D space battle game made using python and pygame.
+We designed the game with smooth spaceship controls, enabling fluid movement and dynamic combat.
+It features both player-vs-player and player-vs-bot modes, with an AI-powered bot that chases, dodges, and shoots, keeping the duel intense.
+From player selection to bot behavior, every element is built from scratch to make the experience engaging and a great project for anyone curious about game development and AI implementation.
+If you are not here to code feel free to download Cosmic_Duel.exe and the assets folder and enjoy playing the game.

 <img src="https://github.com/user-attachments/assets/7b1e86d9-8072-451e-ad2f-e544da7722b5" width="400" height="250" />